Negative immersions for one-relator groups: Subgroups of one-relator groups

 Complexes that Nielsen reduce to graphs can also be characterized algebraically.
 The following theorem is an easy consequence of the fact that any pair of bases of a free group are related by Nielsen moves \cite[Proposition I.4.1]{lyndon-schupp}. \begin{proposition} A two-complex $Y$ Nielsen reduces to a graph if and only if the conjugacy classes represented by the attaching maps for the two-cells of $ Y$ have representatives which are a sub-basis of the free group $\pio{Y^{(1)}}$. \end{proposition}

 We will make use of the following technical fact about Nielsen reduction.
+It is an immediate consequence of Proposition \ref{prop: reducible iff basis}, because the pullback of a sub-basis along an immersion is a sub-basis.

-\begin{lemma} Let $Y$ be a 2-complex.
-If $U\immerses Y$ is an immersion of 2-complexes and $Y\niel Z$ then there is a two-complex $V$ immersing in $Z$ such that $U\niel V$.
-In particular, if $U$ immerses in $Y$ and $Y$ Nielsen reduces to a graph then $V$ Nielsen reduces to a graph. \end{lemma}
+\begin{lemma} Let $U,Y$ be 2-complexes.
+If $U$ immerses in $Y$ and $Y$ Nielsen reduces to a graph, then $U$ Nielsen reduces to a graph.
+In particular, if $Y$ is one-relator and the attaching map is along a primitive element, then $U$ Nielsen reduces to a graph. \end{lemma}